Rebecca Johnston

-Rebecca Anne Johnston (born September 24, 1989) is a Canadian ice hockey player for the Calgary section of the PWHPA and, since 2007, the Canadian national team.
+Rebecca Anne Johnston (born September 24, 1989) is a Canadian ice hockey player for the Calgary section of the Professional Women's Hockey Players Association and, since 2007, the Canadian national team.
 She played four seasons at Cornell University and was selected second overall in the 2012 CWHL Draft by the Calgary Inferno.
 As of 2022, she has three Winter Olympic gold medals, one silver, and two world championship titles.

 Playing career

 Canada Winter Games

 Johnston (and future Cornell teammate Catherine White) represented Ontario at the 2007 Canada Winter Games.
 In the gold medal match versus Manitoba, Johnston and White each had one goal and two assists, as Ontario won by a score of 6–3 and finished the tournament undefeated.
 In a game versus Newfoundland at the Canada Winter Games (March 5, 2007), Johnston was on a line with Mallory Deluce and Jenn Wakefield.
 The three combined for 12 points in a 19–0 victory.